Fly Reels Buyers Guide

 What matters most in a Fly Reel

-When choosing a fly reel, a few core elements have a real impact on how the setup feels and fishes.
+When choosing a fly reel, a few core elements have the biggest impact on how the setup feels and fishes.

 Fly Reel Decision Checklist